naikvenu/oracle-opentelemetry/README.md

-# Opentelemetry Manual instrumentation with Oracle Cloud Infrastructure APM
+# Opentelemetry instrumentation with Oracle Cloud Infrastructure APM

-In this doc, lets discuss manual Opentelemetry instrumentation process using Opentelemetry SDK's .
+In this doc, lets discuss Opentelemetry manual instrumentation process using Opentelemetry SDK's .
 We will use OCI APM as a back-end to analyze these traces.

 Lets also learn some basics as we go: